nicolasdespres/picosqlite/HACKING.md

 6. Push the commits and the tags.

-7. Create a release a GitHub and drop the file in the dist/ directory.
+7. Create a release on GitHub and drop the file in the dist/ directory there.